What Is Gross Domestic Product? How It Affects You

 - Only the final product is counted.
 For example, a U.S. footwear manufacturer uses laces and other materials made in the United States.
 Only the value of the shoe gets counted.
 The shoelace does not.

 Real GDP is lower than nominal.
 In 2017, it was $17.096 trillion.
 The BEA provides it using 2009 as the base year in the Interactive Tables, Table 1.1.6.
 Real Gross Domestic Product Chained Dollars.

-Growth Rate: The GDP growth rate is the percent increase in GDP from quarter to quarter.
+Growth Rate: The GDP growth rate is the percentage increase in GDP from quarter to quarter.
 It tells you exactly how fast a country's economy is growing.
 Most countries use real GDP to remove the effect of inflation.In 2017, it was 2.9 percent.

 GDP per Capita: This is the best way to compare gross domestic product between countries.
-That's because some countries have enormous economic outputs because they have so many people.
+Some countries have enormous economic outputs because they have so many people.
 To get a more accurate picture, it's helpful to use GDP per capita.
 This divides gross domestic product by the number of residents.
 It’s a good measure of the country's standard of living.
 The 2017 U.S. GDP per capita was $59,500.

 The best way to compare gross domestic product by year and between countries is with real GDP per capita.
-This takes out the effects of inflation, exchange rates and differences in population.
+This takes out the effects of inflation, exchange rates, and differences in population.

 What It Tells You About the Economy